 The 5 Most Addictive Drugs And Their Effects

-The next substance on the list of most addictive drugs is alcohol.
-Alcohol is legal, which is one of the reasons abuse rates are so high in the United States.
-It is cheap and can be bought at many places including grocery stores and gas stations.
-It is also considered socially acceptable to drink alcohol and for some age groups such as college students, getting drunk is viewed as a right of passage.
+Alcohol is everywhere.
+It’s legal, cheap, and can be bought at many places, including grocery stores and gas stations.
+It is also considered socially acceptable to drink alcohol and for some age groups such as college students, getting drunk is viewed as a rite of passage.

-Alcohol lowers inhibitions and helps people to relax.
-It also releases dopamine in the brain, which increases feelings of happiness and pleasure.
+Alcohol is a depressant and boosts the effectiveness of a neurochemical called GABA.
+GABA calms and soothes nerve tissue throughout the body.
+It also releases dopamine in the brain, which increases feelings of happiness and euphoria.
 This makes people want to drink more and over time, they develop a tolerance.
 As someone increases the amount of alcohol they consume, their risk of dependency and withdrawal also increases.
-Alcohol withdrawal symptoms are extremely dangerous, so nobody should ever attempt to quit cold turkey.
-Some symptoms include:
+Alcohol withdrawal symptoms are extremely dangerous and alcohol quitting “cold turkey” can be lethal.

 - Seizures

-Crystal meth or methamphetamine is a stimulant similar to cocaine.
-Meth is commonly made in home laboratories making is a very common street drug.
-The effects of meth occur rapidly, but also fade quickly leading people to repeatedly binge on this drug and stay awake for hours or days on end.
+Crystal meth or methamphetamine is a stimulant similar in its effects to cocaine.
+Because of its relative simplicity to make, it’s plentiful and cheap, producing a quick high that also fades rapidly.
 Similar to cocaine, meth also increases dopamine in the central nervous system, which produces euphoric feelings and increased energy.

 - Severe dental problems aka “meth mouth”